Paul-Dempsey/rack-dev-notes/doc/index.md

 I appreciate honest and productive feedback.
 If you notice any improvements, problems, or inaccuracies in this content, please let me know.
 Feel free to open an issue in this repo or contact me.

+## License

+All English content and images in this repo are Copyright © Paul Chase Dempsey, All rights reserved.

+All programming-language source code and configuration, whether an independent file or included on a page, is MIT-licensed.
+You can freely copy and adapt the code for your own projects, with attribution.

 ## Source code available